-Table 2: Geocoding Options for Brunei Darussalam
+Table 2: Geocoding Options for Cyprus

-Parameter Description GeocodeLevel Specifies how precisely y you want to geocode addresses.
+Parameter Description GeocodeLevel Specifies how precisel Specifies how precisely you want to geocode addresses.
 One of the following: StreetAddress The geocoder attempts to geocode addresses to a street address, but some matches may end up at a less precise location such as a postal code centroid, intersection, or shape path.
 PostalCentroid GeographicCentroid The geocoder attempts to geocode addresses to the geographic centroid of a city or state.
 Interpolation erform address point interpolation.
 This option only works if ase installed.
-This option is available for selected countries Address point interpolation uses point data to refine geocode results.
-By defau the geocoding process estimates the location of an address based on the street numbers at either end of street segment.
-For example, if a street segment runs from 100 Main St. to 200 Main St., then a request for 150 Main St. will return a location in the middle of the segment.
-With interpolation, the geocoder finds the position of 180 Main St. in the point data, and it is about two-thirds of the way down the street.
-Using this information, the geocoder can estimate the position of 150 Main St. based on 100 and 180 Main St. In this case, the geocoder estimates the location of the address slightly away from the center of the segment.
+This option is available for selected countries the geocoding process numbers at either end from 100 Main St. to 2 location in the middle of position of 180 Main St the street.
+Using this in Main St. based on 100 ation uses point data to refine geocode results.
+By default, a estimates the location of an address based on the street of street segment.
+For example, if a street segment runs 00 Main St., then a request for 150 Main St. will return a of the segment.
+With interpolation, the geocoder finds the . in the point data, and it is about two-thirds of the way down and 180 Main St. In this case, the geocoder estimates the slightly away from the center of the segment.
 Y Yes, perf orm address point interpolation.
 N No, do no ot perform address point interpolation.